Ramblurr/Quechua/index.markdown

 title: Quechua Language Notes
 ---

-Here you can find information for studying Quechua.
-These pages are taken from my Quechua notebooks.
-I'm in the process of learning Quechua myself, so as I learn more features of Quechua, I will add them here.
+Here you can find information about the Quechua language.
+These pages are edited compilations from my Quechua notebooks.
+I'm still in the process of learning Quechua myself, so this site will be updated as I continue to learn.

-Important Disclaimer: Unlike other online Quechua resources, that were presumably compiled by a native speaker, this website is edited by a non-native from in-class notes, and hence *should not be considered a reliable source regarding the Quechua language*; however, since what is here is what I consider to be the case, I hope it is correct.
+Important Disclaimer: Unlike other online Quechua resources, that were presumably compiled by a native speaker, this website is edited by a non-native from notes, and hence *should not be considered a reliable source regarding the Quechua language*; however, since what is here is what I, myself, know about Quechua, I hope it is correct.
 The same goes for any Spanish you find on this website.

 * The [vocabulary lists][vocab] useful lists of vocab words.
 When possible I include a sample sentence.
 Translations in English and Spanish.
 * The [grammar notes][grammar] provide information on various topics such as pronouns, verb conjugations and tenses, and more, with examples to show usage.